2023 NIH Data Management and Sharing Policy

 Note that submission of a study to ClinicalTrials.gov meets the requirements of FDAAA but does not fulfill the requirements of the Data Management and Sharing Policy.

-Describe what standards, if any, will be applied to the scientific data and associated metadata (i.e., data formats, data dictionaries, data identifiers, definitions, unique identifiers, and other data documentation).
+Plans supporting a clinical protocol will address the use of Common Data Elements (CDE)s, which allow data to be collected in the same way across multiple research studies .
+The National Library of Medicine (NLM) provides a searchable list of CDEs.
+All plans will indicate what other standards, if any, will be applied to the scientific data and associated metadata (i.e., data formats, data dictionaries, data identifiers, definitions, unique identifiers, and other data documentation).
 Many scientific fields have developed and adopted common data standards, while others have not.
 In such cases, the plan may indicate that no consensus data standards exist for the scientific data and metadata to be generated, preserved, and shared.

 Sample Data Management and Sharing Plans